-The Comprehensive Plan will be centered on the concept of "community character" as a way to enhance Littleton's approach to land use planning, neighborhood conservation, and open space preservation.
+The Comprehensive Plan effort will be centered on the concept of "community character" as a way to enhance Littleton's approach to land use planning, neighborhood conservation and open space preservation.
 Various land uses can occur in a range of settings within a community, from the most rural and suburban to the most urban, provided they are designed to match the character of the area.
 Community character accounts for the physical traits one can see in a neighborhood, on a roadway corridor, or along a greenway trail which contribute to its "look and feel" relative to areas with much different character.

 Looking beyond land use alone, a character-based approach focuses on development intensity, which encompasses the density and layout of residential development; the scale and form of non-residential development; and the amount of building and pavement coverage relative to the extent of open space and natural vegetation or landscaping.
-How the automobile is accommodated is a key factor in distinguishing character types including how public streets are designed, how parking is provided, and how buildings and paved areas are arranged on sites.
-It is this combination of land use and the characteristics and context of the use that determines the real compatibility. and quality of development, as well as the ongoing integrity of open space areas intended for minimal or no development.
+How the automobile is accommodated is a key factor in distinguishing character types, including street design, parking, and the resulting arrangement of buildings and paved areas on sites.
+It is this combination of basic land use and the characteristics and context of the use that determines the real compatibility and quality of development - as well as the ongoing integrity of open space areas intended for minimal or no development.